arphun/-SS-Cryptosystem-Implementation/README.md

 # RSA Cryptography Project

-This project implements public key cryptography using the RSA algorithm, enabling key generation, encryption, and decryption.
+This project implements public key cryptography using the SS algorithm, enabling key generation, encryption, and decryption.

 ---